 meaningful to the children.
 The specific skills that are taught in each year group are listed in the National Curriculum

 At The Rissington School we believe that the curriculum is a powerful tool that promotes a love of learning and willingness to explore.

 We are proud to use the National Curriculum as a starting point for a wide and varied learning experience for our children, but enrich it by our strong ethos based on respect for ourselves and others, equality and a sense of wonder at the world we live in.
 We are committed to developing the whole child.
 Our children will have the opportunity to be creative, to be physically active and to be academically challenged.

 We are continually reviewing and improving the curriculum we offer to our children, evolving it according to the needs of our children and to the aspirations of the staff and community.

-At the beginning of the 2018 academic year we reviewed our curriculum to ensure that it was representative of the community, skills and interests of teachers, and current affairs.
-We set out to ensure that across the whole school there was progression across subjects and topics, and that repetition of skills and learning were evident, but not necessarily content.
-Due to the structure of our classes, we will be operating a two year cycle, which allows our teachers with mixed-year classes to plan and work alongside single-year class teachers and so share experience and strength.
+At the beginning of the 2020 academic year we reviewed our curriculum to ensure that it was representative of the community, skills and interests of teachers, current affairs and greater diversity.
+Using the themes of Exploration, Discovery and Power, we have designed our curriculum around historical themes, with links to other subjects actively planned to ensure that the termly themes are inspirational and add meaning to learning.
+Subject Leaders have ensured that within years, and across the whole school, skills and learning is progressive.
+Due to the structure of our classes, we will be operating a two year cycle, which allows our teachers with mixed-year classes to plan and work together, sharing interests and strenghts.

 We value the way in which all children are unique, and our curriculum promotes respect for the views of each individual child, as well as for people of all cultures.
 We value the spiritual and moral development of each person, as well as their intellectual and physical growth.
 We foster a love of learning, and aim to support children in the development of skills to make them life-long, independent learners through the development of a Growth Mindset (based around 'The Power of Yet!' and the '5Rs of Independent Learning').